codetheweb/tuyapi/README.md

 ## TODO

-1. Either reuse a TCP connection between requests, keeping it alive by sending a packet every few seconds, or add a delay between subsequent commands.
+1. Reuse a TCP connection between subsequent commands, instead of creating a new one every time.
 2. Figure out what the hex-encoded 'padding' is.
 3. Autodiscovery of devices?